-The landscape shapes us.
+Landscape shape us.
 For the great Annie Dillard the landscape and the natural environment is like the bowl that shapes the water.
-It does not change its appearance or its composition, but it shapes and contains it.
+It does not change its appearance or its composition, but it shapes and contains it (by the way, containing is a beautiful verb).
 For me it becomes evident every day that passes in this Empordà that I have chosen as home.
-I feel his enormous influence on me and those around me.
+I feel its enormous influence on me and those around me.

 But the landscape is not always the same.
 Beyond its orography, the type of land and vegetation or the course of the rivers, every landscape undergoes changes that have to do (leaving aside the human destruction) with the different seasons and weather conditions.
 And those landscape transformations also affect us.
 And they affect us much more than we want to recognize.

 When we launched our Landscape Scents in December 2017, everyone was strongly inclined to BOSC.
 Friends of mine called to tell me that BOSC was undoubtedly the best of the three.
 So much so, that after the launch and the Christmas campaign, we thought of manufacturing more bottles of BOSC.
 But as the heat arrived and spring settled, I began to receive comments like this one: